 The Leadership Development Program (LDP) is AT&T's flagship talent management program to foster extraordinary, innovative managers to successfully lead our business.
 This program is designed for recent college graduates with diverse backgrounds, proven academic achievement and demonstrated leadership abilities.
 As part of the LDP, managers receive challenging rotational job assignments, continuing education and networking opportunities with senior leaders.

 Since 1988, hundreds of employees have successfully completed the program.
-Forty one percent of the participants are women and 47 percent are people of color — underscoring AT&T's commitment to diversity.
+Forty two percent of the participants are women and 47 percent are people of color — underscoring AT&T's commitment to diversity.
 The LDP continues to support the goals of diversity in our future leaders.

 Accelerated Development Program